As financial year is near to end, we bring some smart strategies to save tax for you.

-India is a country where avenue of earning for salaried person is limited, Therefore it is most important for him/her to exercise the tax saving option and get the most out of it.
+India is a country where an avenue of earning for a salaried person is limited therefore, it is most important for him/her to exercise the tax saving option and get the most out of it.

 If you’re a taxpayer working for an organization that asks for investment proofs, failing which it goes ahead and deducts your tax dues at source, you’ve got less than two months to work out your tax-saving plan.

 But Don’t worry, we are here to help.

 This year’s Budget has introduced some new tax benefits for individual income taxpayers.

 - You can now avail of a separate tax deduction of Rs.50000 for the National Pension System (NPS) over and above the Section 80C limit of 1.5 lakh.

 - The Sukanya Samriddhi Scheme, launched last year, is also now eligible for the section 80C deduction.

 If Employer allows, Employee can get his salary restructured from employer to avail various Exemptions for following salary heads which can be easily configured in factoHR HRMS and Payroll Solution :

 - Telephone Reimbursement

 Aniruddh Nagodra Co-Founder & CEO, Version Systems Pvt Ltd, says, “If salary is structured well, the taxpayer will need to pay “ZERO TAX” even if his/her gross salary is 6,50,000/- In case of Employer/Employee is not aware of how they should do this, they can take the help of factoHR HRMS & Online Payroll Solution or write to factoHR team at firstname.lastname@example.org“.